TheCodingDad-TisonK/TheCodingDad-TisonK/README.md

 # 👨‍👧‍👦 Beyond Development

+- Im a proud dad (24) with a lovely daughter and a beautyfull girlfriend <3.
+- Lifelong learner, I learn alot from our human species.
-Proud dad.
-Lifelong learner.
-Builder of immersive farming systems.
+- Builder of immersive farming systems, Not just basic scripting...

 I build for passion, long-term quality, and immersive gameplay depth.